xddxdd/blog/source/_posts/en/article/modify-website/replace-jenkins-with-drone-ci.lantian/index.md

 date: 2021-08-29 02:18:32
 ---

-Jenkins is a free and open source CI/CD software, widely used in all kinds of scenarios.
+Jenkins is a free and open-source CI/CD software widely used in all kinds of scenarios.
 The main advantage of Jenkins is its grand collection of plugins capable of all sorts of jobs, including deploying with [SCP](https://plugins.jenkins.io/scp/) or [Ansible](https://plugins.jenkins.io/ansible/), analyzing code with [Cppcheck](https://plugins.jenkins.io/cppcheck/), and notifying job status with [Telegram](https://plugins.jenkins.io/telegram-notifications/) or [DingTalk](https://plugins.jenkins.io/dingding-notifications/).

-Previously I also use Jenkins for automation of numerous jobs, for example rebuilding [my Docker images](https://github.com/xddxdd/dockerfiles), deploying the blog you're visiting right now, and even [auto sign-in to Genshin Impact](https://github.com/y1ndan/genshinhelper).
+Previously I also used Jenkins for automation of numerous jobs, like rebuilding [my Docker images](https://github.com/xddxdd/dockerfiles), deploying the blog you're visiting right now, and even [auto sign-in to Genshin Impact](https://github.com/y1ndan/genshinhelper).

 But Jenkins is a CI with a long history, and its predecessor Hudson was released back in 2005.
-Therefore, Jenkins executes commands directly when it comes to running jobs, instead of using modern approaches such as containers.
+Therefore, Jenkins executes commands directly when it comes to running jobs instead of using modern approaches such as containers.
 This means that whether a CI pipeline succeeds will largely depend on the environment of the Worker host.
 For example, I rented a dedicated server with higher specs.
 As I rebuilt my whole environment, I was greeted with a number of weird issues, which took me about a week to find out and fix.

 In addition, Jenkins is written in Java, hence its high memory consumption.
-A Jenkins instance can take as much as 1GB memory, which makes it impossible for a low specs server to run even the simpliest tasks.
+A Jenkins instance can take as much as 1GB RAM, which makes it impossible for a low specs server to run even the simplest tasks.
 In addition, it's hard to use all the awesomeness of Jenkins plugins from a configuration file.
 A lot of plugins didn't implement the functionality of setting parameters from a Jenkinsfile, and such plugins can only be configured one-by-one on the Jenkins webpage, which is a complicated and error-prone process.

 By comparison, [Drone](https://www.drone.io/) the container-based CI is a relatively modern approach.
-Drone recommends its [Docker container based Worker (called Runner by the Drone folks)](https://readme.drone.io/runner/docker/overview/).
+Drone recommends its [Docker-container-based Worker (called Runner by the Drone folks)](https://readme.drone.io/runner/docker/overview/).
 As containers are used as execution environments, Drone fully exploits the advantage of containers: consistency.
 As long as the container image is consistent, you can be sure that those CI commands will be executed under the same environment every time, and its output should be stable.
 Of course, if your script cannot run in a container by any means, Drone also has runners for [executing commands directly on host](https://readme.drone.io/runner/exec/overview/) or [in a DigitalOcean cloud server](https://readme.drone.io/runner/digitalocean/overview/).

-Drone also has a lot of other advantages: Drone is written in Go, using one tenth the memory of Jenkins; Drone's configuration files are written in YAML or Jsonnet, unlike the special language of Jenkinsfile; Although the number of [Drone's plugins](http://plugins.drone.io/) is comparatively smaller to Jenkins, all of them are Docker containers and can be used from the configuration file.
+Drone also has a lot of other advantages: Drone is written in Go, using one-tenth the memory of Jenkins; Drone's configuration files are written in YAML or Jsonnet, unlike the special language of Jenkinsfile; Although the number of [Drone's plugins](http://plugins.drone.io/) is comparatively smaller to Jenkins, all of them are Docker containers and can be used from the configuration file.

 |                      | Jenkins                                       | Drone                                                                      |
 | -------------------- | --------------------------------------------- | -------------------------------------------------------------------------- |